benwoody/github-pidgin-emoji/README.md

 #### Hard Way

 Download or Clone this repo.
-Copy the github-emoji directory to ~/purple/smileys
+Copy or symbolic link the github-emoji directory into ~/.purple/smileys/

 ### In Pidgin: